💡Everything you need to know about embossing/debossing in packaging

 What does Embossing and Debossing Look Like?

-Embossing is a process that presses images, designs, and texts in paper and other materials to create a raised silhouette of your artwork.
+Embossing and Debossing is a popular finishing process that presses images, designs, and texts into paper and other materials to create a raised/indented silhouettes of your artwork design

-Ink and foil can usually add to the press to create more dimension to the overall design.
-Sometimes the effect appears in its original form (blind emboss).
+Ink and foil can also be added to the press to create more dimension to the overall design.

 Embossing can incorporate several die styles to achieve unique effects.

 For instance, round dies produce images with rounded corners while the flat dies create straight edges and hard shapes.

 For a deep emboss effect, the use of beveled dies often create tapering/sloping sides.
 This can achieve a more or less 3-dimensional multi-layer effect.

 Machine etching or hand engraving a ‘female die’ can also achieve elegant designs.

 A ‘male die’ is placed under the paper or substrate, and the female die is positioned over it.